EY — full event log

 Every event we have on file across every reporting year.
 The Data-by-year tab summarises the top 10 per year; this page shows them all.

-Financial emissions intensity decrease in FY25 was primarily driven by a decrease in GHG emissions conversion factors for air travel within the UK Government Conversion Factors for Company Reporting.
-This affects year-over-year comparability of business travel emissions.
+Financial emissions intensity (tCO2e per £m) fell in FY25 primarily due to a decrease in GHG emissions conversion factors for air travel within the UK Government Conversion Factors for Company Reporting (Year 2025, Version 1.0 DESNZ/DEFRA).
+This reduced reported Scope 3 Cat.6 air travel emissions.

 sustainability_report p.64

-Launched in early 2025, the new EY Global Environment Strategy includes a near-term target to halve emissions by FY30 and achieve net zero by FY50 (90% GHG emissions reduction) against an FY19 baseline.
-The UK firm is developing its own strategy expected to be ratified in FY26 Q2.
+Launched in early 2025, the new EY Global Environment Strategy sets a near-term target to halve emissions by FY30 and achieve net zero by FY50 (90% GHG reduction) against FY19 baseline.
+UK firm developing specific Environment Strategy for ratification in FY26 Q2.

 sustainability_report p.61